thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/loops-futures-concurrency.md

 In this context, the `sending` constraint is unnecessarily strict.
 The future callbacks are guaranteed to fire on the same isolation domain as the ``ChannelHandlerContext``: no risk of data race is present.
-However, Swift Concurrency cannot guarantee this at compile time, as the specific isolation domain is determined only at runtime.
+However, Codira Concurrency cannot guarantee this at compile time, as the specific isolation domain is determined only at runtime.

 In these contexts, users that cannot require NIO 2.77.0 can make their callbacks